 Visiting the beautiful Pyramids of Giza

 Visiting the Pyramids In Egypt

-The Pyramids of Egypt and the Great Sphinx, have endless seductive appeal, making visiting a bucket-list item for many.
-Not only because they’re amazing feats of engineering built almost 5,000 years ago, but also because there are so many mysteries surrounding them.
-Mysteries we may never know the answers to, drawing us to them over and over.
+The Pyramids and the Great Sphinx in Egypt, have endless seductive appeal, making them a dream trip for many travelers.
+Not only because they are beautiful and amazing feats of engineering, built almost 5,000 years ago, but also because there are so many mysteries surrounding them.
+Mysteries we don’t fully know the answers to, drawing us to them over and over again.

-In total, I’ve now spent over five weeks in Egypt, seeing the sites in Cairo, Luxor, Aswan, Abu Simbel, and Alexandria, as well as scuba diving in Sharm el-Sheikh.
-It was beyond amazing to see all the ruins in person and experience some of the best diving in the world, as well as to learn about the culture and meet the locals, whom I found to be very welcoming.
+In total, I’ve spent over five weeks in Egypt, seeing the sights in Cairo, Luxor, Aswan, Abu Simbel, and Alexandria, as well as scuba diving in Sharm el-Sheikh.
+It was beyond amazing to see everything, experience some of the best diving in the world, as well as to learn about the culture and meet the locals.

-This post covers the Pyramids and related sites from the Old Kingdom, known as ‘The Age of the Pyramids’, including the highlights of visiting and how to get there, helping you plan your trip.
+This post covers the visiting the Pyramids and related sites from the Old Kingdom, known as ‘The Age of the Pyramids’, including an overview, tips, from my experience, and how to get there.

+Visiting the beautiful Pyramids of Giza